-Bettina has now embarked on a campus tour, speaking to student groups at universities across Australia, seeking to promote honest discussion about this issue and expose the reasons why activists are promoting such untruths about student safety.
+For the past year Bettina has been speaking to student groups at universities across Australia, seeking to promote honest discussion about this issue and expose the reasons why activists are promoting such untruths about student safety.

 Here is her video outlining the major events which have happened so far.

-Her first campus talk took place at La Trobe University in September.
-The talk was initially scheduled for August but La Trobe administrators decided to ban the event, claiming it did not align with the values of the university.
-After some negotiation, the university revised their decision and the talk was rescheduled.
-When it finally took place The La Trobe Uni event proved very difficult with noisy protesters doing their best to drown out Bettina’s talk and the security guards doing nothing to control them.
+Her first campus talk took place at La Trobe University in September 2018, after initially being banned by university administrators who claimed it clashed with the values of the university.
+After some negotiation, the university revised their decision and event went ahead, despite noisy protesters doing their best to drown out Bettina’s talk.

-Bettina has now approached the University seeking a refund of the security fee – which was paid for partially by her crowdfunder.
-She’s also asked for formal complaints to be made against protest organisers.
-She’s provided the university with extensive video footage showing these organisers at the event leading abusive chants against Bettina and stirring the protesters into action.
-These protesters proudly proclaim ownership for the demonstration, stating they intended to stop Bettina speaking on campus.
+Bettina made a formal complaint to the University against protest organisers.
 See Bettina’s video naming the key protesters and spelling out the ways they breached the University’s codes of conduct and bullying and harassment policies.
 Here she reveals some amazing stories about past activities of the key troublemakers.

 University of Sydney takes action against protest organisers